LARGE LOSS INVESTIGATIONS

 All Claims Are Investigated For Fraud And You Are A Suspect Until Proven Otherwise

-When finished reading this article, click the link below to read insurance industry publications that instruct carrier adjusters how to deal with insurance claimants.
+Click the link below to read insurance industry publications that instruct carrier adjusters how to deal with insurance claimants.
 Although there is some merit to their instructions, many insurance adjusters take advantage of policyholders when trying to soften them up for a quick low ball settlement.
 Overwhelmed policyholders usually ask the same question, “What Did I Do Wrong?”
 The answer is nothing; it’s just a clam handling tactic.

 Investigators Casting Doubt On Insurance Claims